 MOD PRG/74/1

-5.185 Different category of service: in the United States, the French overseas departments and communities in Region 2, Guyana and Paraguay, the allocation of the frequency band 76-88 MHz to the fixed and mobile services is on a primary basis (see No. 5.33).
-(WRC-15)
+5.185 Different category of service: in the United States, the French overseas departments and communities in Region 2 and Guyana, the allocation of the frequency band 76-88 MHz to the fixed and mobile services is on a primary basis (see No. 5.33).
+(WRC-23)

 Reasons: In Paraguay the allocation to the fixed and mobile services on a primary basis is no longer required.